Hildegard Knef: UFA years

+Film career

-Her two best-known film roles were Susanne Wallner in Wolfgang Staudte's film Die Mörder sind unter uns (The Murderers Are Among Us), produced in 1946 by the East German state film company and the first film released after the Second World War in East Germany; and Marina in Die Sünderin (The Sinner), in which she performed a brief nude scene, the first in German film history, which caused a scandal in 1951.
+Her two best-known film roles were Susanne Wallner in Wolfgang Staudte's film Die Mörder sind unter uns (The Murderers Are Among Us), produced in 1946 by the DEFA (East German state film company) and the first film released after the Second World War in East Germany; and Marina in Die Sünderin (The Sinner), in which she performed a brief nude scene, the first in German film history, which caused a scandal in 1951.
 The film was also criticised by the Catholic Church, which protested against the nude scene.
 Knef stated that she didn't understand the tumult that the film was creating.
 She wrote that it was totally absurd that people considered her nudity to be scandalous, as Germany was the country that had created Auschwitz and had caused so much horror.
 She also wrote, "I had the scandal, the producers got the money."

 In 1948 she received the best-actress award from the Locarno Film Festival because of her role in the film Film Without a Title.
-Her singing career started in the 1960s once her film career was not going very well.
-She performed in television shows such as episodes of Scarecrow and Mrs King and a 2000 documentary in which she was playing by herself Marlene Dietrich: Her Own Song.

 In the 1960s she appeared in a number of low-budget films, including The Lost Continent.

 She appeared in the 1975 screen adaptation of the Hans Fallada novel Every Man Dies Alone directed by Alfred Vohrer, released in English as Everyone Dies Alone in 1976, and for which she won an award for best actress at the International Film Festival in Karlovy Vary, then Czechoslovakia.

 During her career she performed in more than 50 films.
 Nineteen of her films were produced in countries other than Germany: the United States, United Kingdom, France, Italy, Austria and Spain.